phoebebright/batonopc/README.md

 Prepare to upload data to Tinycloud
 -------------------------

-A valid device_key.txt file is required and this is created by registering the pi with tinycloud.
+A valid gateway_key.txt file is required and this is created by registering the pi with tinycloud.
 This requires logging into Tinycloud and selecting Get a Pin.
 Register the pin by running

     python3 tinycloud/register.py

 You will be asked to enter the pin and the pin will be verified with tinycloud (so must be online to do this).
-The device_key.txt will be automatically created.
+The gateway_key.txt will be automatically created.
 Running register again will overwrite this file.

 Make a batch of data for Tinycloud
 -------------------------